changtaoshuai/Marketing_Analytics/README.md

         condition = False
 ```

-The code above scraped review in text, ratings (stars), and dine in time in 3 separate lists.
-To combine all the information and prepare for data analysis, I put them into a single data set.
+The code above scraped the reviews in text, ratings (stars), and dine-in time, placing these into 3 separate lists.
+In ordre to prepare for data analysis, I then combined the lists into a single data set.

 ```python
 df = pd.concat([pd.DataFrame(Review),pd.DataFrame(Rating),pd.DataFrame(dine_time)],axis = 1)